Legend of RPS (LRPS) Hits 1-Day Volume of $19.62

 About Legend of RPS

-Legend of RPS was first traded on August 4th, 2022.
+Legend of RPS’s launch date was August 4th, 2022.
 Legend of RPS’s total supply is 1,000,000,000 tokens.
+Legend of RPS’s official message board is medium.com/@rpsgame.world.
+The official website for Legend of RPS is rpsgame.world.
 Legend of RPS’s official Twitter account is @legend_rps.
-Legend of RPS’s official message board is medium.com/@rpsgame.world.
-Legend of RPS’s official website is rpsgame.world.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Legend of RPS directly using U.S. dollars.
-Investors seeking to acquire Legend of RPS should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Legend of RPS using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Legend of RPS directly using U.S. dollars.
+Investors seeking to acquire Legend of RPS should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Legend of RPS using one of the aforementioned exchanges.

 Receive News & Updates for Legend of RPS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Legend of RPS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.